2 Days Around the Ring of Kerry: Things to Do in Killarney

 Patent Loafers

-waterproof leather ensures you’re prepared for inclement weather on a comfortable base that’s well-equipped for both the countryside and cobblestone city streets
+prepare for inclement weather on a comfortable, waterproof base equipped for the countryside and cobblestone

 Is the Ring of Kerry Worth the Hype?

 Prior to traveling to Ireland, I was heavily encouraged to tour the Ring of Kerry by my best friend’s mother, who fondly remembers taking the same journey in her early 20’s.
-She described the pristine natural beauty of the route and attested that this was one of her favorite travel memories from Ireland.
-With all of this praise in mind, you can imagine my disappointment when our experience of the scenic drive turned out to be quite lackluster.
+She described the pristine natural beauty of the route and attested this was one of her favorite travel memories from Ireland.
+With all of this praise in mind, you can imagine my disappointment when our scenic drive experience turned out quite lackluster.

-While Ireland’s weather is known for being unpredictable—with rain and cloud cover possible at any time of the year—I would wholeheartedly advocate that you avoid traveling to Ireland in March.
-This particular month draws tourists for the St. Patrick’s Day celebration in Dublin, but if you do end up planning to travel to Ireland for this holiday, I’d recommend staying in Dublin and saving the Irish countryside for another trip.
-While many of the urban activities in Dublin aren’t affected by inclement weather, the frequent rain showers and overcast skies will surely put a damper on outdoor tours of southern Ireland’s natural environment.
+While Ireland’s weather is known for being unpredictable—with rain and cloud cover possible any time of the year—I would wholeheartedly advocate against traveling to Ireland in March.
+This particular month draws tourists for the St. Patrick’s Day celebration in Dublin, so if you do travel to Ireland for this holiday, I recommend staying in Dublin and saving the Irish countryside for another trip.
+While many of the urban activities in Dublin aren’t affected by inclement weather, the frequent showers and overcast skies will surely put a damper on outdoor tours of southern Ireland’s natural environment.

-Such was the case on the day of our Ring of Kerry tour from Killarney, which saw heavy rain the entire day that literally dampened our experience.
-We were pretty discouraged to leave the coach during stops on the tour, since the cold rain didn’t allow us to see much anyways.
-While we were driving from one stop to the next we could hardly see out the fogged windows, and at views like the supposed “stunning lookout” from the Scarriff Inn, we couldn’t see anything.
-Coupled with the fact that you’re sitting on a bus for the vast majority of the day, this type of activity ends up feeling like quite a waste of time when you can’t see the view you came for anyways.
-To increase your chances of touring on a warm, dry day, I’d recommend visiting the Irish countryside in the spring or early summer months.
+Such was the case on our Ring of Kerry tour from Killarney, which saw heavy rain the entire day that literally dampened our experience.
+We were inherently discouraged to leave the coach during stops, since the cold rain didn’t allow us to see much anyways.
+When driving from one location to the next we could hardly see out the fogged windows, and at views like the supposed “stunning lookout” from the Scarriff Inn, we couldn’t see anything.
+Coupled with the fact that you sit on a bus for the vast majority of the day, this type of activity feels like a waste of time when you can’t see the view you came for.
+To increase your chances of touring on a warm, dry day, I recommend visiting the Irish countryside in the spring or early summer months.

-Aside from that disappointment, I found Ireland overall to be quite modest — in that no aspect of it truly blew me away.
-The Ring of Kerry geography was nice, but not the groundbreaking once-in-a-lifetime experience I’d recommend you HAVE to see.
-The cuisine was generally quite simple and bland, and the relaxed pace of life meant there wasn’t a whole lot to do.
-Even the historic places we toured were quite unassuming, with the Kerry Bog Village and Innisfallen Island taking us no more than twenty minutes to wander through.
+Aside from that disappointment, I found Ireland overall to be quite modest in that no aspect of it blew me away.
+The Ring of Kerry geography was nice, but not the groundbreaking, once-in-a-lifetime experience I’d attest you have to see.
+The cuisine was generally quite simple and bland, and the relaxed pace of countryside life meant there wasn’t a whole lot to do.
+Even the historic places we toured were quite unassuming, with the Kerry Bog Village and Innisfallen Island taking no more than 20 minutes to wander through.

-All of this isn’t to say that you shouldn’t visit Ireland, but that you should be prepared for a more modest country that doesn’t offer the same “WOW” factor as other destinations in Europe.
-While Ireland may not be best suited for the top of your travel bucket list, it is a charming country worth visiting at some point, especially if you’re conveniently coming over from England.
+All this isn’t to say that you shouldn’t visit Ireland, but that you should be prepared for a more modest country which doesn’t offer the same “wow” factor as other European destinations.
+While Ireland may not be suited for the top of your travel bucket list, it’s a charming country worth visiting at some point, especially if you’re conveniently coming over from England.

 TRAVEL TOOLS